finller/laravel-invoices/README.md

 This package provid an easy way to generate explicite serial number like "INV-0001" in a safe and automatic way.

 You can configure the format of your serial number in the config file.
-The default format is `PPYYCCCC``(see config to understand the meaning of each letters).
+The default format is `PPYYCCCC` (see config to understand the meaning of each letters).

 Each time you create a new invoice, and if `invoices.serial_number.auto_generate` is set to `true`, the invoice will be given a unique serial number.

-Serial number are generated one after the other, the new generated serial number is based on the `latest` one available.
+Serial number are generated one after the other, the new generated serial number is based on the `previous` one available.
-To determine which is the `latest` serial number you can extends `Finller\Invoice\Invoice` and override the `getLatestSerialNumber` method.
+To determine which is the `previous` serial number you can extends `Finller\Invoice\Invoice` and override the `getPreviousInvoice` method.
-By default the lastest invoice is queried like that `static::query()->latest('serial_number')->first();`.
+By default the previous invoice is scoped by prefix and serie as you would expect.

 ## Managing multiple prefix and multiple series